Astrophysical Parameter Inference on Accreting White Dwarf Binaries using Gravitational Waves: Astrophysical Parameter Inference

 \subsection{Results: Gravitational-wave Observations with Electromagnetic Counterparts}

-Let us now consider the case where we have electromagnetic counterparts.
-A recent paper has shown that at least $\sim60$ DWDs with helium-rich donors are expected to be observable by both LISA and Gaia~\citep{Breivik:2017jip}.
-For these DWD systems, we can obtain an independent measurement of the luminosity distance $D$ from Gaia.
-This reduces the number of unknown parameters by one, leaving us with the parameter set
+Let us now consider the case where we have electromagnetic (EM) counterparts.
+A recent paper has shown that at least $\sim60$ DWDs with helium-rich donors are expected to be observable by both \textit{LISA} and Gaia~\citep{Breivik:2017jip}.
+For these DWD systems, we can obtain an independent constraint of the luminosity distance $D$ from Gaia.
+Based on previous EM observations of the luminosity distance of compact binaries, we may expect to constrain $D$ to an error $\mathcal{O}(10\%)$ with an EM counterpart to \textit{LISA}~\citep{Burdge:2023mtw, Ramsay:2004tw}.
+We therefore investigate how our results change if we add a Gaussian prior on the luminosity distance, treating the parameter as partially constrained by an EM counterpart to \textit{LISA}'s observations.

-Figure~\ref{fig:5_params} shows the measurement uncertainties calculated for the parameters $m_{\rm d}$, $m_{\rm a}$, $\eta_{\rm d},$ and $r_{\rm d},$ as determined via Fisher analysis excluding $D$ as a parameter.
-We see that if we have an independent measurement of $D$, we can anticipate being able to constrain $m_{\rm d}$ and $m_{\rm a}$ (if $m_{\rm a}$ is sufficiently large for the latter), which we were unable to do without the complementary measurement of $D$.
-Although the measurability of $\eta_{\rm d}$ does not change significantly, the measurability of $r_{\rm d}$ is considerably enhanced when we perform the Fisher analysis on only five parameters.
+Figure~\ref{fig:5_params} shows the measurement uncertainties calculated for the parameters $m_{\rm d}$, $m_{\rm a}$, $\eta_{\rm d},$ and $r_{\rm d},$ as determined via Fisher analysis including a prior on $D$ corresponding to a 40\% error on the parameter (i.e., $\sigma_D=0.4\times 8$~kpc).
+We see that if we have an independent observation of $D$, we can anticipate being able to constrain $m_{\rm d}$ and $m_{\rm a}$ (if $m_{\rm a}$ is sufficiently large for the latter), which we were unable to do without the complementary measurement of $D$.
+Although the measurability of $\eta_{\rm d}$ does not change significantly, the measurability of $r_{\rm d}$ is considerably enhanced when we perform the Fisher analysis with a prior on the luminosity distance.
+For measurement errors on $D$ itself, the analysis discussed here simply returns the prior we impose, so we do not gain any constraint on the luminosity distance.

 Once again, we find that the error (without correlations) on $r_{\rm d}$ and $\eta_{\rm d}$ scales with SNR$\times (df/dr_{\rm d})\times r_{\rm d}$ and SNR$\times (d\dot f/d\eta_{\rm d})\times \eta_{\rm d}$, respectively.
 The errors on $m_{\rm d}$ and $m_{\rm a}$ do not follow such a simple scaling because of the priors that we impose on these parameters.
 Instead, we find that the error on $m_{\rm a}$ is mainly dominated by the prior, with a slight improvement that comes from the amplitude.
 On the other hand, the error on $m_{\rm d}$ is determined both from the amplitude and phase.